20 Apr Surviving Genocide: Emmanuel’s Story

 At Lahash, we are privileged to partner with courageous African leaders and the local ministries they have established to serve the vulnerable within their own communities.
 They inspire us to love more deeply and to continue following Jesus in caring for the orphaned and oppressed.
 We want you to meet Emmanuel Sitaki, the founder of our ministry partner Rebuilding Rwanda.
 Here he shares the story of how God saved his life during the Rwandan genocide.

 My name is Emmanuel Sitaki Kayinamura and I am a Rwandan.

-My brother who was working with the UN at the time explained what was going on and urged me to leave immediately.
+My brother, who was working with the UN at the time, explained what was going on and urged me to leave immediately.
 He was able to make arrangements for me to get a French UN staff to escort me to the airport.
-Along the way to the airport, I saw thousands a men, women and children gathering at a local stadium.
+Along the way to the airport, I saw thousands of men, women, and children gathering at a local stadium.
 I asked the driver if he knew what was going on and he told me his orders were to take me to the airport, not to answer questions.
 I later discovered that those people were ushered to the stadium to be slaughtered.

-Click the link to learn more about Emmanuel’s ministry ERM Rwanda and meet the kids in need of sponsorship.
+Click the link to learn more about Emmanuel’s ministry Rebuilding Rwanda and meet the kids in need of sponsorship.